Ingrid Michon: Politics

 Michon joined the VVD in 2000 and was that party's third candidate in The Hague in the 2014 municipal elections.
 She was elected to the municipal council and served as vice caucus leader of the VVD.
 Her focus was on security, social affairs, poverty, and outdoor spaces.
 Michon decided not to run for re-election in 2018, because she was offered a worse place on the party list than in 2014.

 She ran for member of parliament in the 2021 general election, being placed twentieth on the VVD's party list.
 She was elected with 1,654 preference votes and was sworn into the House of Representatives on 31 March.
 Michon became the VVD's spokesperson for primary and secondary education, aviation, water, and shipping, but her specialties were changed shortly after to police, fire brigade, the Public Prosecution Service, border protection, counter-terrorism, the NCTV, disaster and crisis management, national security, drug policy, and sex offenses.
-She is on the Committees for Agriculture, Nature and Food Quality; for Education, Culture, and Science (chair); and for Justice and Security, and she is a member of the Parliamentary Inquiry into Fraud Policy and Services.

 In the House, Michon voiced her opposition to repatriating Dutch women who had joined the Islamic State, saying that they should be tried in the region.
 However, she later conceded that it would be preferable to try them in the Dutch judicial system if no other option is available.
 She also proposed to prohibit doxing – the practice of publishing private information – leading the cabinet to work on a ban.

+Following the November 2023 general election, Michon's portfolio remained similar.
+She wrote a policy memorandum containing proposals to crack down on football hooliganism.
+She suggested that football clubs should reimburse costs for extraordinary security and that the Royal Dutch Football Association (KNVB) should help implement tighter measures to prevent those with stadium bans from entering.
+She also sought to criminalize supporters entering the pitch and lip-syncing racist and insulting chants.
+In line with the coalition agreement's commitment to take stricter action against disruptive demonstrations, Michon announced several proposals during a January 2025 debate.
+She argued that demonstrations should not be used to commit criminal offenses, and she advocated for measures such as prohibiting blockades of major infrastructure, allowing mayors to ban protests near commemoration ceremonies, better tracking the identities of participants in illegal demonstrations, and requiring demonstrators to pay for any damages.
+In the discussion to prohibit consumer fireworks during New Year, Michon upheld her party's opposition.
+According to her, a ban would not address violence against first responders, as such incidents often involved heavy fireworks already prohibited by law.